The Waikato River Trails - 'the Taniwha' track - Taupo Accommodation Booking request

 So far so good

-As the summer playground of Lake Maraetai (for the uninitiated, these 'lakes' are little more than the widening of the river, controlled by the hydro-electric dams found along the Waikato River Trail) comes into view it is not far until reaching Mangakino.
-Disappointingly the trail joins Waipapa Road for a gentle but steady incline - from the village of Mangakino the blue signs marking the trail along the road are few and far between so it is several hundred metres before the reasurrance is gained that I am going the right way.
+As the summer playground of Lake Maraetai comes into view it is not far to go to the small township of Mangakino.
+For those not familiar with the Waikato River, these 'lakes' are little more than the widening of the river, controlled by the hydro-electric dams found along the way.
+Disappointingly the trail joins Waipapa Road for a gentle but steady incline for a few kilometres, the first on-road section - from the village of Mangakino the blue signs marking the trail along the road are few and far between so it is several hundred metres before the reasurrance is gained that I am going the right way.

 You are going the right way... but not for long